How much will your outdoor landscaping and design cost?

 By Evan Crowther

-Landscaping costs vary greatly due to the many different features and projects that are available.
-For example, here are some national average cost estimates for several landscaping projects:
+Landscaping costs can vary greatly due to the many different features and projects that are available.
+For example, here are some national average cost estimates for several landscaping projects, provided by Xactware and Thumbtack data:

 Landscape feature